 What is a good size for a backyard basketball court?

-The answer boils down to budget and space availability.
-Our most popular backyard basketball court size is a 30×30 half-court floor kit.
+ModuTile most popular backyard basketball court size is a 30×30 ft half-court floor kit.
 This provides enough room to play above the 3-point line while not breaking the budget.
+However, the answer boils down to budget and space availability.